-Here we see a slow motion rendering of Soldiers with 2nd Cavalry Regiment firing an FGM-148 Javelin at the Estonian Defense Forces central training area in Estonia.
+In the video below, soldiers with the 2nd Cavalry Regiment practice with the FGM-148 Javelin at the Estonian Defense Forces central training area in Estonia.

 The 2nd Cavalry Regiment is a unit of the United State Army Europe.
 Soldiers are stationed in Rose Barracks in Vilseck, Germany and facilitate preparation for future full spectrum operations throughout EUCOM’s area of responsibility, according to the U.S Army’s website.